Yi-Guang/Homepage/index.md

 ## Networks better the life!

 I'm Igor Bai.
 My research interests lie at Graph optimization and Complex networks (Social Computing).
+I love connecting with different people so if you want to say hi, I'll be happy to meet you!

+### Seminar

+We have an online seminar [Network seminar](https://yi-guang.github.io/github.io/XD-OPTNS-Seminar)

 You can use the [editor on GitHub](https://github.com/Yi-Guang/github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.